Connecticut White Collar Crimes Attorneys

 White collar crimes are criminal offenses that use non-violent means to wrongfully achieve financial gain.
 While white collar crimes can be committed by anyone, they are often committed by professionals, government officials, or people with access to private client information.
 White collar crimes are actively investigated by authorities and have the potential to result in stiff criminal sanctions from significant financial penalties to major jail time if you are convicted.
 If you have been charged with, or are under investigation for, a white collar offense, it’s critical to retain a qualified Connecticut criminal defense attorney as soon as possible.

-To schedule a free consultation with experienced criminal defense attorneys Felice Duffy and Paul Thomas, call our office in New Haven today at 203-946-2000.
+To schedule a free consultation with experienced criminal defense attorneys, call our office in New Haven today at 203-946-2000.

 Common white collar offenses in Connecticut

 There are various white collar offenses in Connecticut that can result in prosecution against you.
 Duffy Law, LLC is qualified to defend you when you are accused of any type of white collar crime and handles the following types of cases:

 - Computer and cyber crimes – A substantial body of criminal law has developed over the past few decades regarding the unlawful use of computers and the internet.
 Some common examples of computer-related crimes include stalking, phishing scams, unauthorized use of a computer, and wire fraud.